NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/3DViewsLinking/README.md

 do we what a popup menu for some buttons (either old or new ones)? or show all of them? or put part of them in the adavnced control in the View Controller module?

-1) 3Dview controllers buttons show/hide?
+* 3Dview controllers buttons show/hide?
-AxesWidget
+  * AxesWidget
-CenterButton
+  * CenterButton
-OrthoButton
+  * OrthoButton
-RulerButton
+  * RulerButton
-StereoButton
+  * StereoButton
-ZoomInButton
+  * ZoomInButton
-ZoomOutButton
+  * ZoomOutButton
-SpinButton
+  * SpinButton
-RockButton
+  * RockButton
-RulerButton
+  * RulerButton
-OrientationMarkerButton
+  * OrientationMarkerButton
-VisibilityButton
+  * VisibilityButton
-StereoButton
+  * StereoButton
-deph peeling
+  * deph peeling
-FPS
+  * FPS

-2) shall we add GUI for recent volume rendering varibales moved from the MRMLVolumeRendering to the MRMLView node (Csaba mod to volume rendering)?
+* shall we add GUI for recent volume rendering varibales moved from the MRMLVolumeRendering to the MRMLView node (Csaba mod to volume rendering)?
+Probably adding also this will be confusing (i.e. duplication of GUI and sync with volume rendering GUI).
-GPUMemorySize
+  * GPUMemorySize
-VolumeRenderingQuality
+  * VolumeRenderingQuality
-RaycastTechnique
+  * RaycastTechnique
-VolumeRenderingSurfaceSmoothing
+  * VolumeRenderingSurfaceSmoothing
-VolumeRenderingOversamplingFactor
+  * VolumeRenderingOversamplingFactor

-Adding also this will be confusing (i.e. duplication of GUI and sync with volume rendering GUI).

-3) Display content as in the 2D view? shall add models too? segmentation maust always be global (for 2d/3d etc...)??
+* Display content as in the 2D view? shall add models too? segmentation maust always be global (for 2d/3d etc...)??

-4) camera linking button
+* camera linking button

-5) angle difference camera linking?
+* angle difference camera linking?

 # Illustrations